 For anime fans, there are plenty of options that fit this criterion, from tales about ghosts, haunted house episodes, and scary shows that will terrify anyone who dares to watch.

-Caution: Most, if not all, of these titles are not recommended for all ages and contain disturbing scenes!
+Caution: Most, if not all, of these titles, are not recommended for all ages and contain disturbing anime scenes.
 You have been warned.

 See Also: Best Horror Comedies